 I love that this slow cooker recipe includes the word “Authentic.”
 As in, this is the real deal.
 Forget those Fake Tortilla Soups you’ve been settling for!
 But it’s true.
 This crock-pot soup is the real deal and the most authentic part?
 How your house smells in the morning when it’s been cooking all night.

-This my slow cooker recipe that can cook all night which should move it to the top of my Authentic List of Authentic Favorites.
+This is my slow cooker recipe that can cook all night which should move it to the top of my Authentic List of Authentic Favorites.
 When I wake up in the morning smelling that dinner is ready, I feel like I’m already crushing it.
 This must be what people feel like after an intense morning jog.

 My husband, though, does not enjoy waking up smelling dinner.
 He claims he’s marinating as he sleeps.
 But then this flavor-packed, home-cooked soup is in front of him and he stops complaining.
 Marinate on Virtual School Warriors, and definitely add in the frozen corn at the end for this one.
 It seals the (real) deal.

 It’s a tough season.
 Name it.
 Claim it.
-Then haul out the Slow Cooker – (Or Instapot on the slow cooker setting).
+Then haul out the Slow Cooker Dinners – (Or Instapot on the slow cooker setting).
 When you are taking on more than it feels possible to shoulder, throw some things in a pot, turn a knob and let dinner know that it’s the one task you WILL conquer today.